 Images of Spider Angioma (7)

-As a child grows older, the spider angioma usually fades and even disappears completely.
+Spider angiomas are quite common in children, but as the child grows older, the spider angioma usually fades and even disappears completely.

 Who's At Risk?

 Spider angiomas occur in both children and adults.
 Children of all races / ethnicities can develop spider angiomas, but they are more apparent in lighter skin colors.
 Girls and boys seem to be equally affected.

 It is estimated that up to 50% of children may develop a spider angioma at some point during childhood.

 The most common locations for spider angiomas include the:

 - Face, especially below the eyes and over the cheekbones.